 The Mediterranean Sea is connected to the Atlantic Ocean, otherwise completely surrounded by land.
 While it’s sometimes thought of as part of the Atlantic, it was actually cut off by violent geological activity almost six million years ago, and spent just over half a million years as a dry, arid basin before being refilled by the massive ‘Zanclean flood’ over 5 million years ago.

 The ancient flood created an epic-sized waterfall with a flow a thousand times bigger than Niagra falls.
-This violent cataclysm eventually filled the dry basin just a few hundred years later to create something very like the Mediterranean we know and love, although fossils reveal the area originally had a humid subtropical climate.
+This violent cataclysm took a few hundred years to create something very like the Mediterranean we know and love, although fossils reveal the area originally had a humid subtropical climate.
 The climate only went ‘Mediterranean’ within the last three million years.

 Yachting the Med – Depths and distances

-965,000 square miles of beautiful seas are yours for the taking on the lovely blue Med, connected to the Atlantic Ocean by a slim strait less than nine miles wide, the Strait of Gibraltar.
+965,000 square miles of beautiful seas are yours for the taking on the lovely blue Med, connected to the Atlantic Ocean by a slim band of water less than nine miles wide, the Strait of Gibraltar.

 The Mediterranean averages 1500 metres deep, 4,900 feet in old money.
 At its deepest it plummets to just over seventeen thousand feet, in a mysterious area called the Calypso Deep set in the Ionian Sea, bordered to the north by Europe, the east by Asia, and the south by Africa.